lopezdsr/sql-query/keyprotect.md

 Customer key encryption in {{site.data.keyword.sqlquery_short}} applies to the queries that you are processing.
 With each query, you explicitly specify {{site.data.keyword.cos_full}} locations for input and target data, which are not controlled by {{site.data.keyword.sqlquery_short}}.
-So if you are processing sensitive data, make sure that your query results are written to a {{site.data.keyword.cos_full_notm}} location that has appropriate protection.
+So, if you are processing sensitive data, make sure that your query results are written to an {{site.data.keyword.cos_full_notm}} location that has appropriate protection.
+Note that default target locations, where results are stored by default if no other result locations are specified, are not and cannot be encrypted.

 {{site.data.keyword.cos_full_notm}} documents [how to configure customer key encryption for the Cloud Object Storage buckets](https://cloud.ibm.com/docs/services/cloud-object-storage/libraries?topic=cloud-object-storage-manage-encryption#manage-encryption) storing the actual data.